luapower/luapower-all/glue_design.md

 ### Sugar

-Don't add shortcut functions except when calling the shortcut function makes the code more readable than the equivalent Lua code.
+Don't add shortcut functions except when calling the shortcut function makes the intent clearer than when reading the equivalent Lua code.

 If something is an [idiom][lua-tricks], don't add a function for it, use it directly.
 Chances are its syntax will be more popular than its name.
 Eg. it's